 Our date will consist of Chili's, a movie, and Cold Stone.
 Dinner and dessert are courtesy of friends who sent us gift cards.
 The movie tickets are also free.
 A while ago Trav and his dad went to a movie and something went wrong, so they got two free tickets.
 My fil gave Travis his ticket and so the two of us went to see a movie.
 Something went wrong that time, too.
 So we got two more free tickets.
 I'm kinda hopeful something goes wrong tonight, too.

-James has a night nurse named Megan.
+JF has a night nurse named Megan.
 She's so great.
 She loves my son and has cheered his on since the very beginning.
 She had him the night he was admitted and she's asked to be his primary ever since.
-Megan leaves us notes, loves on James, and even bought him a 3-6 mo sized sleeper so he'd fit in his clothes.
+Megan leaves us notes, loves on JF, and even bought him a 3-6 mo sized sleeper so he'd fit in his clothes.
 How phenomenal is that?

 Another nurse, Sarah, has also been really great with my son.
 A couple of days ago I asked her about my son and what she thinks his quality of life will be.
 She fought back tears while she talked about him, how far he's come, the way he interacts with people, how he wants to do the things 6 week old babies want to do.
 I don't know if she was crying because I seemed so hopeless or because she was so proud, but either way it felt good to see someone believe in my son so much.